 JAMES KING-HOLMES / OCMS / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / OCMS / SCIENCE PHOTO LIBRARY

 X-ray diffraction crystallography.
-A crystal of methanol dehydrogenase is bombarded with X-rays to determine its molecular structure.
-The dimensions of the crystal sample, visible here in the phial at centre, are usually only around 0.25 x 0.5 millimetres.
-The repeated pattern of the crystal lattice acts as a diffraction grating, diffracting the beam in a way which depends on the spacing and arrangement of atoms in the lattice.
+A crystal of phosphorylase B is bombarded with X-rays to determine its molecular structure.
+The crystal sample, contained in the phial at centre, is approximately 1.5 x 0.7 millimetres.
+The repeated pattern of the crystal lattice acts as a diffrac- tion grating, diffracting the beam in a way which depends on the lattice's arrangement and spacing.
 The scattered rays then strike a detector.
 The tube at the top of the picture is a cryogenic device which cools the specimen to 100 kelvin (-173 celsius), ensuring the stability of the crystal for the duration of the experiment.

 Model release not required.
 Property release not required.